 Beginning January 1, 2028, the bill generally prohibits producers and retailers from selling, offering for sale, or distributing in or into Connecticut a covered battery or battery-containing product without an identification mark of the battery's producer.
-However, it exempts batteries with diameters of less than one half-inch or surfaces that do not exceed one half-inch.
-Beginning January 1, 2030, these batteries must be marked with labels to ensure that they are properly collected and recycled by identifying their chemistry and indicating that they should not be disposed of as household waste.
+Exempt from the ban are batteries with diameters of less than one half-inch or surfaces that do not exceed one half-inch.
+Beginning January 1, 2030, these batteries must be marked with labels to ensure that they are properly collected and recycled by identifying their chemistry and having an indication that the battery should not be disposed of as household waste.